 Price: ~$2 USD

 Description: Served for breakfast, it’s also great for a quick lunch when you have to rush back to work.
-Or if you skip your lunch and find yourself craving food mid-afternoon, nothing is better than having a steaming bowl of pho ga sat in front of you
+Or if you skip your lunch and find yourself craving food mid-afternoon, nothing is better than having a steaming bowl of pho ga sat in front of you.
+Chicken noodles soup is definitely put number 1 in Hanoi Street Food list

 2. Pho Suong: (Pho Bo) (Beef Pho Noodle)